maruftech/CSS_Grid/README.md

 where:
     * line number - Any line number that refers to a valid numbered grid line
     * line name   - Any line name that refers to a valid named grid line
-    * span number - The number indicates the item will span across the the provided number of grid tracks
+    * span number - The number indicates the item will span across the provided number of grid tracks
     * span name   - The grid item will span across until it reaches the line with the provided name
     * auto        - Indicates auto-placement

 Example:
 .item-a {